Browse documentation

 → cli →

-`cli` (needs build, all platforms) — Downloads pre-built binaries and runs CLI behavior smoke tests via Bun: test-cli.ts (flags across all apps), test-cli-lexer.ts (numeric-separator rejection), test-cli-parser.ts (error display), test-cli-config.ts (config-file loading and per-file inheritance), and test-cli-apps.ts (app-specific features, including GocciaScriptLoaderBare stdin/file checks, CLI-local print, and runtime-global absence).
+cli (needs build, all platforms) — Downloads pre-built binaries and runs CLI behavior smoke tests via Bun: test-cli.ts (options across all apps), test-cli-lexer.ts (numeric-separator rejection), test-cli-parser.ts (error display), test-cli-config.ts (config-file loading and per-file inheritance), and test-cli-apps.ts (app-specific features, including GocciaScriptLoaderBare stdin/file checks, CLI-local print, and runtime-global absence).
+The x86-64 Linux leg also runs the pinned es-toolkit compatibility probes and uploads their classified JSON report.
 Windows runs additionally assert that the loader binary does not link against OpenSSL DLLs.

-`artifacts` (needs test + toml-compliance + json5-compliance + benchmark + cli, main only) — Uploads release binaries after all checks pass. test262 is not a gating dependency — failing tests there cannot block a release.
+artifacts (needs test + toml-compliance + json5-compliance + awfy + benchmark + cli, main only) — Uploads release binaries after all checks pass. test262 is not a gating dependency — failing tests there cannot block a release.

-`release` (needs test + toml-compliance + json5-compliance + benchmark + cli, tags only) — Packages and publishes release archives after the same gates pass.
+release (needs test + toml-compliance + json5-compliance + awfy + benchmark + cli, tags only) — Packages and publishes release archives after the same gates pass.

-The test, benchmark, cli, toml-compliance, json5-compliance, and test262 jobs run in parallel after build.
-The TOML, JSON5, and test262 lanes all reuse the already-built binaries from the matrix build artifacts instead of installing FPC again, so platform-specific issues are caught on the same Linux, macOS, and Windows targets as the main test lanes (test262 runs on Linux only since conformance outcomes are platform-independent for this engine).
+The test, awfy, benchmark, cli, toml-compliance, json5-compliance, and test262 jobs run in parallel after build.
+The AWFY, TOML, JSON5, and test262 lanes all reuse the already-built binaries from the matrix build artifacts instead of installing FPC again, so platform-specific issues are caught on the same Linux, macOS, and Windows targets as the main test lanes (AWFY and test262 run on Linux only since those outcomes are platform-independent for this engine).

 Runs on pull requests targeting main, on ubuntu-latest x64 only: